Voyage Japon Nice music but as others also commented, the instruments could not be seen perfectly.

 - The restrictions on entry into Japan in response to the Covid-19 pandemic have all been lifted since October 11.

-For stays of less than 90 days, foreign tourists can travel freely in Japan without restrictions and under the same travel conditions as before the Covid-19 pandemic.
+- For stays of less than 90 days, foreign tourists can travel freely to Japan without restrictions and under the same travel arrangements as before the Covid-19 pandemic.

 Business travelers & Students